freesurfacemodules/FreeSurface/README.md

 ##### Mod Bias

 ​		The MOD BIAS parameter is the *base* rotation speed.
 This is a constant value that controls how fast and in which direction a pulse (or any other input) that enters the left input probe rotates around the WaterTable channel.
-The MOD BIAS parameter *biases* the speed and in one direction or another regardless of whether there is an input connected to the right input probe.
+The MOD BIAS parameter *biases* the speed in one direction or another regardless of whether there is an input connected to the right input probe.
 When an input is connected to the right input probe, the MOD BIAS is added to the value coming from the connected input.

 ##### Speed